sooriyaarachchi/pybites.github.io-src/content/codechallenge35_review.md

 <br>

-* If you did some DRF work for this challenge PR it and we'll include it here.
+* If you did some work for this challenge, PR it or message us with the details and we'll include it here.

 ---